 Growing up, my grandma took care of me, my brother, and my cousins while our parents worked during the day.
-She was and still is a very practical woman.
+She was a very practical woman.
 She would cook up a month worth of meatballs (동그랑땡) at a time, and our lunch boxes had those meatballs for 30 days straight.
 I don’t know the exact recipe, but I remember them being delicious for the first few days.
 Then I would just trade banchan (side dishes) with my friends; thank goodness, they were quite popular.
 Now, these meatballs became a funny memory we share with my father because he also had his fair share of meatballs while growing up.

 Beef Meatballs With Korean Flavors

 Soy sauce and honey marinated meatballs.
 Great to stock up in the freezer for easy lunch and dinner.

 - 1 cup panko breadcrumbs

 - 1/4 cup soy sauce

 - 12 oz frozen riced broccoli or riced cauliflower defrosted

 - 2 tsp onion powder